ShervinHub/Udacity_SDC_p1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of several steps.
+Grayscale the image, blur it using gaussian blur, binarize using canny and hough transform to find the lines and categorize them to left and right side lines base on slope.
+Then get the middle of each line in each group and find the best fitting lines that go through all of the points (regression), and draw these lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+I did not modify draw_lines.
+Instead added a helper function avg_lines() to categorize the lines, and fit the best line.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Results on the provided still images:

-![alt text][image1]
+[image1]: ./test_images_output/solidWhiteCurve.jpg

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+When there is only one line for each side of the lane returned by hough transfor, then there is an infinite number of best fitting lines (I know in a computer there is no such a thing as infinite - in theory I mean).
+Similar when no lines returned at all (due to bad tunning, etc.).

-Another shortcoming could be ...
+It could be slower than avergaing the lines(not sure) but probably more robust.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to add a scene categorization code every few second to determine whether the car moving in a straight line, the position of the car on the road, etc, and then based on each follow a different strategy, or tuning of parameters.

-Another potential improvement could be to ...
+Another potential improvement could be to allow curved lane lines, though with a little higher overload, it can produce better results.